 The path I chose to help a dog, and where it lead me.

-Bobbie owns and operates Pawsitive Performance and she was part of the TEAM that contributed knowledge and experience to help design the FitPAWS Master Trainer Program (CCFT II) and became a FitPAWS Master Trainer Course "Instructor".
+Bobbie owns and operates Pawsitive Performance which offers dog training, fitness training and trick training around the globe.
+She was part of the TEAM that contributed knowledge and experience to help design the FitPAWS Master Trainer Program (CCFT II) and became a FitPAWS Master Trainer Course "Instructor".
 Bobbie completed the University of Tennessee Certified Canine Fitness Trainer program to earn a "CCFT" certification and also completed the certification program for Canine Fitness through the Companion Animal Sciences Institute.
 In addition, Bobbie is a certified training partner with the Karen Pryor Academy.

 Bobbie got started in K9 Fitness because she has a dog with structural issues that prevents him from fully extending his hind legs when jumping in agility.
 This structural issue put more stress on his shoulders, spine and pelvis which lends to injury.
 Because of this issue, Bobbie made it a priority to obtain the knowledge and skill necessary to keep him more comfortable, flexible and stronger so that he could enjoy the sport of agility without pain or discomfort.
 What she realized along the way was that her dog was not aware of his feet and how to properly distribute his weight, nor did he have the core strength needed to support his poor structure.